curquhart/secure-json/docs/source/_javadocs/com/chelseaurquhart/securejson/SecureJSON.rst

    :param parInput: The input character sequence to deserialize.
    :param parConsumer: The consumer to call with our unserialized JSON value.
    :param <T>: The type of object we expect.
 JSONDecodeException will be thrown if this is wrong.
 Note that Object (which will accept anything) is acceptable.
-   :throws JSONException: On decode failure.
+   :throws JSONDecodeException: On decode failure.

 fromJSON
 ^^^^^^^^

-.. java:method:: public <T> void fromJSON(byte[] parInput, IConsumer<T> parConsumer, Class<T> parClass) throws JSONException
+.. java:method:: public <T> void fromJSON(byte[] parInput, IConsumer<T> parConsumer, Class<T> parClass) throws JSONDecodeException
    :outertype: SecureJSON

    Convert a JSON byte array to an object that consumer will accept.
-Throws JSONException on failure.
+Throws JSONDecodeException on failure.
 After the consumer returns, all buffers we created while parsing the JSON character sequence will be destroyed.
 Of special note here, even though we can erase the byte[] array, we will not.
 That is up to the caller to do so.

    Example: